JiazeLi0329/JiazeLi0329.github.io/hobby/Animation.md

 <h1>Animation</h1>

 <p>I am an anime enthusiast, enjoying a wide range of genres.
 Anime brings creativity, emotion, and storytelling that deeply resonates with me.
-From heartwarming slice-of-life series to action-packed adventures, anime has always been a huge part of my life.</p>
+Anime has always been a part of my life.</p>

 <p>Here are some of my favorite anime:</p>